andydunstall/figg/docs/client_protocolv2.md

 be acknowledged but for now its unbounded.

 ## Protocol
-The Figg protocol uses a custom binary protocol to encode messages.
+The Figg protocol uses a simple binary protocol to encode messages.

 Each messages starts with an 8 byte header containing:
 * Message type: `uint16`